Dieting for Looks vs. Health

 The term healthy is a broad connotation as it can used in context to serve many different purposes.

-Someone can be healthy by outward appearance from BMI (body mass index), from the diagnosis of medical professional, or from the daily choices that individual makes concerning their diet.
+Someone can be healthy based on outward appearance, as measured by BMI (body mass index), a medical professional’s diagnosis, or the daily choices an individual makes regarding their diet.

 Health is defined as freedom from disease or pain, so the decisions that we make daily should result in optimal health.